ali-create/sarcastor/README.md

-Welcome!
+-Welcome!
-There isnt anything other than downloading the source code.
+-There isnt anything other than downloading the source code.
-So Bye!
+-So Bye!